Do Teachers Get Paid in the Summer? (Updated for 2023)

 Do Teachers Get Paid in the Summer?

-Ordinarily, teachers do not get paid in the summer months if they’re not actively teaching.
-Teachers who have the typical 2.5 to 3-month summer break can, however, request to have their yearly salary spread out over all 12 months of the school year.
+No, teachers do not get paid in the summer months if they’re not actively teaching.
+Teachers who have the typical 2.5 to 3-month summer break can ask to have their yearly salary spread out over all 12 months of the school year.
+So they will get a paycheck but they’re not getting paid for doing any work.

-So, for example, if you earn a gross annual teacher salary of $50,000 you’d get $4,166 in monthly pay before taxes.
+Let’s say you earn a gross annual teacher salary of $50,000.
+If you opt for 12 monthly payments, you’d get $4,166 in monthly pay before taxes.
 This means you’d receive summer pay even when school is out.

-Meanwhile, teachers who work in a school system that follows a 12-month schedule would get paid during the summer since they’re technically teaching the entire year.
+Teachers who work in a school system that follows a 12-month schedule would get paid during the summer since they’re technically teaching throughout the entire year.

 Year-round teachers still get a summer break (plus spring break and winter break) but it’s shorter than the traditional summer vacation.
 A typical year-round school schedule might have teachers working nine weeks, then having three weeks off.

-How Do Teachers Get Paid Over the Summer?
+How Do Teachers Get Paid in the Summer?

 For example, the San Diego Unified School District offers three options to employees: a 10-month pay structure, an 11-month pay structure and a 12-month pay structure.
 Employees of Montgomery County Public Schools in the state of Maryland can also receive summer pay based on whether they’re 12-month employees or 10-month teachers.

-In North Carolina where we live, teachers can get paid according to a 10-month or 11-month pay structure.
+Here in North Carolina, teachers can get paid according to a 10-month or 11-month pay structure.
 They can also get special supplemental pay or stipends for taking on additional responsibilities, such as teaching classes through the early college program.

 As far as the “how” of do teachers get paid in the summer works, there are two options.
 Teachers who receive summer pay can either: